divrt/pinabox_iOS_sdk_sample/README.md

 Proprietary and confidential

-Written by Anvesh Tokala <anvesh.t@divrt.co>, May 2020
+Written by Anvesh Tokala <atokala@spplus.com>, May 2020

 ## Author

-anvesh.t@divrt.co
+atokala@spplus.com